pallets-eco/flask-security/docs/features.rst

 If :ref:`configured<configuration:Changeable>` users can change their password.
 Unlike password recovery, this endpoint is used when the user is already authenticated.
 The result of a successful password change is not only a new password, but a new value for ``fs_uniquifier``.
-This has the effect is immediately invalidating all existing sessions.
-The change request itself effectively re-logs in the user so a new session is created.
-Note that since the user is effectively re-logged in, the same signals are sent as when the user normally authenticates.
+This has the effect of immediately invalidating all existing sessions.
+The change request itself effectively re-signs in in the user so a new session is created.
+Note that the same signals are sent as when the user normally authenticates.

 *NOTE*: The ``fs_uniquifier`` by default, controls both sessions and authenticated tokens.
 Thus changing the password also invalidates all authentication tokens.
 This may not be desirable